AntonioND/libugba/docs/to-do.rst

 - BIOS services (IRQ-related services left).
 - Set register WAITCNT to the right values depending on the device.
 - PSG sound channels.
-- Interfaces for bg/spr priorities, blending and fade in/out.
+- Interfaces for blending and fade in/out.
 - Repeat bit should be ignored in immediate DMA mode.

 Examples